Kragrathea/pgcode/README.md

 You can get your API key in Fluidd via the System configuration menu
 ![Screen1](https://raw.githubusercontent.com/Kragrathea/pgcode/main/img/pgc_apikeylocation.jpg)

+# Troubleshooting connections
+For now to trouble shoot the connection you need to open the browsers developer console and look for warnings in the console.
+- Check to make sure the server url starts with http://
+- Make sure the API key (if used) is set in the connection dialog
+- Make sure the domain you are browsing from is included in the cors_domain section of moonraker.conf

+You may have to enable [octoprint_compat] in moonraker.conf file.

 # Manually setting server via URL parameter (not recommended)